Opera Nova Bydgoszcz: History

 The building has been planned to use of all modern technical capacities: extended stage depth and proscenium, designed trapdoor and an external platform, which could lift the stage up to height meters.
 A panoramic scene portal was designed, with a fireproof front curtain, allowing, if necessary, an increased stage space.
 In this manner, the auditorium could be able function as a theatre scene and a conference stage.
 The auditorium itself has been designed on the model of a theatre of ancient Greece, without any partition between loges and balconies, so that the audience could feel closer to the artists.

-In 1973, building permits were issued and handed over to Budopol, the municipal firm in charge of the work.
-From 1973 to 1976, National Company "Hydrobudowa 9" from Poznan dug into the soil 1100 concrete piles.
+In 1973 building permits were issued and handed over to Budopol, the municipal firm in charge of the work.
+From 1973 to 1976, National Company "Hydrobudowa 9" from Poznań dug into the soil 1100 concrete piles.
 In the following years, design assumptions changed: from four intersecting rings, plans went down to two then eventually three.
 Issues to get building materials were recurrent and in 1977, at the time to secure the investment Polish Prime Minister Piotr Jaroszewicz canceled the project for economical reasons.
 However, local First Secretary of the Polish United Workers' Party in Bydgoszcz, Józef Majchrzak, decided to overrule Warsaw's decision by continuing the construction.

 Although works were expected to end in 1982, the economic crisis of the 1980s reduced severely state funds allocated for culture, interrupting the construction.
 Building became a symbol of "eternal investments" and few people believed in its completion.
 It is only in 1985, thanks to an increased effort of provincial administrative authorities and cultural lobbies, that the continuation of the construction was insured through the National Culture Development Fund.
 In 1986, former military warehouses and Headquarters Garrison were at last demolished, getting the work accelerated.
-Between 1990 and 1994, the main body of the edifice housing the auditorium and the main stage was glazed, and the work moved to dressing rooms and rehearsal rooms, all of which was carried out by a specialized Company, "Teatr" from Warsaw.
+Between 1990 and 1994 the main body of the edifice housing the auditorium and the main stage was glazed, and the work moved to dressing rooms and rehearsal rooms, all of which was carried out by a specialized Company, "Teatr" from Warsaw.
 With the end of communist era, the Fund for the Development of Culture was liquidated, putting another threat to postpone the completion of the building.
 Construction was then focusing on the third circle, planned to host offices (TVP3 Bydgoszcz), a convention center and restaurants.
 Around this date, initiative was taken to use the raw building to organize the first Bydgoszcz Opera Festival: main points were to draw attention of the public and decision makers on this important project and to raise funds for its achievement.